 How are Barcodes for Books Different Than Regular Barcodes?

 Barcodes for books differ from regular barcodes in terms of their format and the information they convey.
-While regular barcodes typically encode generic product details, barcodes for books incorporate specific book-related information, such as the ISBN, which is crucial for accurate identification and tracking of individual titles.
+Regular barcodes typically encode generic product details.
+Barcodes for books incorporate specific book-related information, such as the ISBN.

-In the U.S., products are labeled with a UPC number, or universal product code, which is a 12-digit number to indicate what the product is.
+In the U.S., products are labeled with a universal product code (UPC).
+This is a 12-digit number to indicate what the product is.
 However, for books, there is an exception.
 Books utilize an EAN number, instead of a UPC number.

 The first 3 digits of the EAN code designate the country where the product was made.
 Since there are so many books produced year in and year out, books actually have their own “country code”!
 Yes, it’s true.
 It has been designated as a country and has been assigned its own EAN prefix.
 That prefix is 978 and it signifies “Bookland.”

-An EAN which begins with the Bookland prefix 978 is called a Bookland EAN code and is used on books and book related products internationally.
-The Bookland symbol is the barcode of choice in the book industry because it allows for encodation of ISBNs.
-Although the standard Bookland EAN code is 978, occasionally, 979 been used as well.
+An EAN that begins with the Bookland prefix 978 is called a Bookland EAN code.
+It is used on books and book related products internationally.
+Although the standard Bookland EAN code is 978, occasionally, 979 is used as well.

 Two Main Types of Barcodes for Books